outer-boundary/manifold/backend/README.md

 The `...` represent values that you need to fill in yourself.

-### config/development.yaml file

-Copy the `production.yaml` file and rename to `development.yaml`.
-Update the values to match your development environment.

 ### pnpm

 To install pnpm, first install the latest LTS version of Node, and then run the following commands: